bykovme/gotrans/README.md

 }
 ```

-JSON file name should represent standard [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) or language-country code supported by browsers.
+JSON file name should use standard [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) or language-country code supported by browsers.
+At lease one file "en.json" should be in the localization folder.

+### Quick documentation

 There are just 3 functions in the package

-### InitLocales(path string)
+#### InitLocales(path string)

-Use the relative path in the project to set the folder within the project where all the JSON files are located.
-Make sure that files have extension ".json"
+Use the relative or absolute path to set the folder where all the JSON files with translations are located.
+Make sure that all the files with translations have extension ".json"

-### Tr(lang string, key string) string
+#### Tr(lang string, key string) string

 Get translation value by the language & key

-### DetectLanguage(acceptLanguage string) string
+#### DetectLanguage(acceptLanguage string) string

 This function will be useful when you are creating web application, it detects the language from HTTP header Accept-Language, check the usage of the function in the example below

 ## Example of using gotrans package

+The same example is located within the package [here](https://github.com/bykovme/gotrans/tree/master/example)

 ```go
 package main